Resilience, progress, and harmony.

 Hebrew speaker? click here for the full story.

 Adi Stern’s Noam Text shows that typographic progress is often in the small things — in the perfecting of familiar traditions and in staying loyal to the spirit of what came before.
 It can’t really be called progress unless it honours its history.
-In this way, TypeTogether is happy to introduce Noam Text: A Hebrew and companion Latin type family that builds on its heritage with the twin tools of honour and progress.
+In this way, TypeTogether is happy to introduce Noam Text: A Hebrew font that builds on its heritage with the twin tools of honour and progress.

 Since 1908, the Frank-Rühl fonts have dominated the Hebrew book and newspaper market.
 Noam Text’s design goal was to create a coherent family with both Latin and Hebrew serif text typefaces, each authentic to its own script, and which would serve as an alternative to last century’s predecessor.